vitorp07/Kodistubs/docs/index.rst

 .. note:: Docstrings in Kodistubs may differ from the `official Kodi Python API docs`_.
-    Except for `reStructuredText`_ formatting needed for this documentation, docstrings are updated using the information taken directly from `Kodi sources`_ or based on practical experience of addon developement.
+    Except for `reStructuredText`_ formatting needed for this documentation, docstrings are updated using the information taken directly from `Kodi sources`_ or based on practical experience of addon development.

 If you notice discrepancies with the actual state of Kodi Python API, don't hesitate to open issues or submit pull requests in the Kodistubs Github repo.

 .. warning:: Kodistubs are literally stubs and do not include any useful code beyond absolute minimum
     so that not to rise syntax errors.